What we can publish on the Charity Register

 - Links to the Annual Information Statements a charity has completed and submitted.

-- Links to the financial reports the charity has completed and submitted.
+- Links to the annual financial reports the charity has completed and submitted.
 Medium and large charities must submit audited or reviewed financial reports when submitting their Annual Information Statements.
 Small charities can choose to submit financial reports.

 - Charts of a charity's income and expenses also appear on this page.
 These graphs are based on information supplied in the charity's most recent Annual Information Statement.